simpleanalytics/docs/_docs/33_explained/10_team-roles.md

 ## Developer

 Developers focus on the technical aspects of the analytics dashboard.
-They can do everything that an analyist can and more.
+They can do everything that an analyst can and more.
 They can add websites to the team, and modify website settings such as visibility (public/private), custom domain, and alerts for no traffic.
 Additionally, developers have the authority to reset website data, which can be useful during significant updates or troubleshooting.

 ## Finance Manager